 - can significantly change your product’s final cost

 It’s not uncommon for first-time entrepreneurs to assume that their choice of supplement packaging is not important enough to impact the final outcome of their business, but to make that assumption is to make a mistake.
 Packaging has the ability to make or break your product.

 With that said, let’s preview the nutritional supplement packaging landscape and compare benefits for the most popular options.

 If you make no specifications about packaging, your manufacturer is probably going to use a white HDPE plastic bottle.

-For many products this is a fine choice.
-HDPE bottles are inexpensive, recyclable, and come in just about every size imaginable.
-If you’re making things like capsules, tablets, or powders they’re a simple and cost-effective packaging solution.
+For many products this is a fine choice as HDPE bottles are inexpensive, recyclable, and come in just about every size imaginable.
+For capsules, tablets, or powders they’re a simple and cost-effective supplement packaging solution.

-Some people will argue that the biggest drawback to HDPE bottles is directly linked to why they’re useful: Everyone’s already using them.
+Some people will argue that the biggest drawback to HDPE bottles is directly linked to why they’re useful: Since it is inexpensive, everyone’s already using them.
 To argue this is to do a disservice to the HDPE bottle, which happens to be one of the best canvases for custom shrink sleeve labels.
-When working with an experienced dietary supplement label designer, the possibilities for creating eye-catching shrink sleeve labels are almost endless.
+When working with an experienced dietary supplement label designer, the possibilities for creating eye-catching supplement packaging shrink sleeve labels are almost endless.

 For those looking for a great design and packaging solution that isn’t weighed down by high costs or product minimums, the HDPE bottle and shrink sleeve combo is a great choice.